 (4) When filing a Settlement dispute under paragraph (2) or (3) above, the QSE must provide documentation (invoices) that identifies purchases of fuel oil by the QSE, Resource Entity, or Generation Entity to replace oil consumed for a RUC-Committed Interval.
 In addition, the QSE must provide proof that the Resource actually consumed fuel oil during the RUC-Committed Interval.
 Proof of actual consumption may be based on the Resource’s technical specifications or flow meters as appropriate.
 Documentation of fuel oil purchases must show that these were made no later than seven Business Days after the end of the last consecutive RUC-Committed Interval.
 Replacement fuel oil costs are limited to the actual gallons/barrels of fuel oil consumed during RUC-Committed Intervals.

 (5) ERCOT may, in its sole discretion, consider documentation types other than those specifically listed in paragraphs (1) and (4) above when offered by a QSE in support of its recovery of fuel costs for RUC deployments.

+(6) Notwithstanding the provisions in this section, QSEs representing Firm Fuel Supply Service Resources (FFSSRs) do not qualify for recovery of their actual fuel costs as described under this section for the hours when FFSS is being deployed.

 25.5.1 Settlement Activity for a Market Suspension